-Hot dogs to lost sheep - Mulgrew's Utd journey
+Hot dogs and lost sheep - Mulgrew's Utd journey

 |Coverage: Follow live text commentary on the BBC Sport website and app & listen to Sportsound on BBC Radio Scotland

 Tannadice, early 2006.
-Charlie Mulgrew was being fed a daily diet of hot dogs through a kitchen window after training and dedicating as much time to daftness as he was to football.
+Charlie Mulgrew was being fed a daily diet of hot dogs through a kitchen window after training, and dedicating as much time to daftness as he was to football.

 Sixteen years later, the Dundee United defender has just finished his regular light midweek session with the sport scientists, followed by a healthy lunch, before taking time to reflect on how much has changed since those early days of his career.